 Reading is a priority at NCS and children have extensive opportunities to develop their skills and love of reading.
 The children in Y3-6 partake in accelerated reading on a daily basis which provides them with the opportunity to read a wide range of texts and complete quizzes on them to ensure they have understood the text.
 In addition to this, all classes across the school have reading strategy lessons four times a week.
 During these sessions the children can engage with a text as a group and share their findings and understanding of a text.
 The children are exposed to both fictional and non-fictional texts to broaden their knowledge.

 Each week the children partake in a comprehension lesson which focuses on developing their understanding of a text and how to extract information.

 Click here to view the whole school English overview

 Click here for more information on Phonic and Year 1 Phonics Screening Check

-Need more information on Early Reading and Phonics?
-Click here!
+Information on Early Reading and Phonics for EYFS and KS1 Click here!